-The Australian MBS funded pathology market is dominated by two private providers, Sonic Healthcare and Primary Healthcare (with market shares of 41.4% and 32.7% respectively1).
+The Australian MBS funded pathology market is highly consolidated.
 Barriers to entry and compete in the industry are high.
 This has been due to heavy regulation, the high cost of building large laboratories, intensifying competitive pressures, the cost of collection centres, building a referral base and the presence of economies of scale and scope.
 The basis of competition has been on volumes and securing market share by offering high rents for collection space within especially large and multi-provider medical practices or by vertical integration and buying out of medical practices.
 Growth by acquisition of smaller pathology practices has also been a driving strategy for the largest corporate pathology providers.

-Collectively, public pathology providers occupy around 11 per cent of the MBS pathology market nationally and individually, in some jurisdictions, this figure is over 30%.2 Public pathology providers compete on the basis of quality and accessibility to the service (particularly in rural and remote locations), they do not compete by offering artificially high rents for collection space.
+Collectively, public pathology providers occupy 11% of the MBS pathology market nationally, and in some states this figure is over 30%.2 Public pathology providers compete on the basis of quality and accessibility to the service (particularly in rural and remote locations).
+They do not compete by offering artificially high rents for collection space.
 Volumes are dependent on the geographical area in which public providers are authorised to operate and to what degree the private pathology companies service those areas.
 Not all public laboratories undertake the same level of MBS billing.
 MBS revenue equates to 12% - 59% of expenditure budget of public providers.3 WA, SA and NSW have a relatively large network of collection centres to service the needs of their respective populations.
-30.6% of all collections in Approved Collection Centres (ACCs) are processed by public laboratories^{4.} Public providers tend to provide the services that the private sector deems unprofitable.
-For example, public pathology provides after hours' services, complex histopathological examinations, genetic tests and service remote communities (e.g. APY lands of South Australia).
+Public providers tend to provide the services that the private sector deems unprofitable.
+For example, public pathology provides hours complex histopathological after services, examinations, tests and service genetic communities (e.g. APY lands of South Australia).
 Public pathology providers fill an important gap in the market.

-There are over 5000 Approved Collection Centres in Australia and several hundred of these are operated by the public sector.
-The public sector plays a very important role in the MBS-funded pathology market.
-The public sector provides quick turnaround times for pathology results, an alternative provider of bulk-billed services and ensuring that patients do not have to travel extensively to access pathology services.
+There are over 5000 Approved Collection Centres in Australia and several hundred of these are operated by the public sector.4 The public sector plays a critical role in the MBS-funded pathology market.
+The public sector provides quick turnaround times for pathology results, is an alternative provider of bulk-billed services and ensures that patients do not have to travel extensively to access pathology services.
 By way of example, PathWest operates 77 collection sites.
 55 (71%) collection centres are located outside the metropolitan area.
 18 collection sites are in remote areas where there are no GPs, 25 are in rural areas and 12 are in regional areas.